arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/either/README.md

 import arrow.*
 import arrow.core.*

-val throwsSomeStuff: (Int) -> Double = { T}
+val throwsSomeStuff: (Int) -> Double = {x -> x.toDouble()}
 val throwsOtherThings: (Double) -> String = {x -> x.toString()}
-val moreThrowing: (String) -> List<String> = {x -> listOf(x) }
+val moreThrowing: (String) -> List<String> = {x -> listOf(x)}
 val magic = throwsSomeStuff.andThen(throwsOtherThings).andThen(moreThrowing)
 magic
 ```

 Assume we happily throw exceptions in our code.

-Looking at the types of the above functions, any of them could throw any number of exceptions --
-we simply do not know.
+Looking at the types of the above functions, any of them could throw any number of exceptions -- we do not know.
 When we compose, exceptions from any of the constituent
 functions can be thrown.
 Moreover, they may throw the same kind of exception
 (e.g. `IllegalArgumentException`) and thus it gets tricky tracking exactly where an exception came from.

-So how then do we communicate an error?
+How then do we communicate an error?
 By making it explicit in the data type we return.

 ## Either vs Validated